edwardgerhold/syntaxjs/README.md

 is right and empiric with the knowledge about codes.
 The mess i see is that what they said.
 But i´m optimistic and like do continue.
 Pieces like the parser look now very small and handy to browse and to edit.
-Scrolling around doesnt let you end up in some other code block.
+Scrolling around doesn´t let you end up in some other code block.
 Hey.
 The API module is around 500k, and i think first i will cut out the make of the intrinsics and then the making of the global object.

+Yes, with adding /lib i have seen some desastrous engineering left beetween the main parts.

 _Known Bugs, _
 * Generators: The code Evaluation Stack is not fixed.
 The tool started with Evaluate(node) as indirect recursion function (being called again from a function called by Evaluate), but using a stack instead of real recursion makes resumability available, which is needed for the generator.
 I had little trouble imagining resuming and suspending a context, coz i forgot to directly use a stack machine.
 The problem can be fixed locally just for the generator i estimate by thinking it out.